DominikStiller/Vertretungsplan/Api/API_Documentation.md

 Every response body JSON-formatted and UTF-8-encoded.

-The implementation can be found in Controllers\VertretungsplanController.cs
+The implementation can be found in [VertretungsplanController.cs](Controllers/VertretungsplanController.cs)

 ## Operations
+These are the available operations:

 ### List dates
 List the dates including metadata.